hmuralt/typestately/README.md

 A complete example can be found here: https://github.com/hmuralt/typestately-example

+It shows the usage with state handlers (class) and an alternative usage with state contexts (objects & functions).

 ### Store

 This is an example of how stores could be setup and registered.